-The Homeownership program is available to Section 8 Housing Choice Voucher Participants that satisfy program requirements and meet eligibility criteria as established by HUD and contained within the Authority's Administrative Plan.
-HAGC has assisted approximately 40 participants in obtaining homeownership with and without Section 8 Housing Choice Vouchers since 2005.
-As of June 1, 2019 there are 9 voucher participants in the Section 8 Housing Choice Voucher Homeownership program in various communities throughout Gloucester County.
+The Homeownership program is available to Section 8 Housing Choice Voucher Participants that satisfy program requirements and meet eligibility criteria as established by HUD and contained within The Authority's Administrative Plan.
+HAGC has assisted approximately 45 participants in obtaining homeownership with and without Section 8 Housing Choice Vouchers since 2005.
+As of June 1, 2020, there are 11 voucher participants in the Section 8 Housing Choice Voucher Homeownership program in various communities throughout Gloucester County.
 Financial education is used to assist clients in obtaining the goal of becoming a homeowner and productive community member.

 The Homeownership program has also assisted many families increase income and confidence needed to become independent of government programs.
-Working families typically gain independence quickly after becoming a homeowner, and graduate from the Section 8 Program as not requiring Housing Assistance payments on their behalf.
-The homeownership program currently has another 3 participants actively ready to search for homes.
+Working families typically gain independence quickly after becoming a homeowner, and graduate from the Section 8 Program not requiring Housing Assistance payments on their behalf.
+The homeownership program had 1 successful homeowner for 2020.